katasonov-dev/sandbox_projects-blind_date_app/README.md

 This application is dockerized so you may want to use docker to launch it:

 * Steps:

+Build docker images:
-1. `docker-compose build` to build docker images
+1. `docker-compose build`

 Run migrations and seed db:
 2. `docker-compose run web rake db:migrate`